MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 ### Pre-install preparation / workarounds

-#### Workaround for network related features on Bookworm
+#### Network management since Bookworm
 <details>
-With Bookworm the network settings have changed.
+With Bookworm the network management has changed.
 Now "NetworkManager" is used instead of "dhcpcd".
-This breaks breaks network related features like "Static IP", "Wifi Setup" and "Autohotspot".
+Both ways are supported in the installation, but "NetworkManager" is recommended as it's simpler to setup and use.
-Before running the installation, the network config has to be changed via raspi-config, to use the "old" dhcpcd network settings.
+For Bullseye this can also be activated, though it's a manual process before running the installation.

 :warning:
 If the settings are changed, your network will reset and Wifi will not be configured, so you lose ssh access via wireless connection.